nicolaigj/100-days-of-code/R1/r1-log.md

 ### R1D8 It's my birtday!
 #### Code
 Spent time reading documentation, figuring out how to define a front image to display in the article list so it won't become a wall of text.

+#### Health
+Worked out, ran about 5 km around Slottet.

+### R1D9
+#### Coding
+No coding :(

+#### Health
+No exercise, but didn't eat anything unhealthy.
+Celebrated birthday with Ragnhild and a bottle of wine.

+### R1D10
+#### Coding
+Continued on templating index.html.
+Starting to get there with my article display.

+#### Health
+Didn't have waffle or cake at lunch, or beer and snacks at friday meeting.
+Ate grilled entrecote with potatoes and salad and had a beer for dinner.